Knee Scope Meniscectomy

 Will I Be Completely Fine at the End of Those 4-6 Weeks?

-Everyone heals from knee surgery at a different pace; a small number of people still experience pain and swelling several months after surgery.
+Everyone heals from knee surgery at a different pace.
+A small number of people still experience pain and swelling several months after surgery.
+It is important to do your exercises from physical therapy at home.

 Do I Need a Knee Brace?